-Structured in response to feedback from drivers and teams keen to control budgets, the calendar features four rallies on asphalt and four on gravel for the perfect balance of surfaces.
-And in a further cost-cutting measure, drivers will count their best six scores only.
+Structured in response to feedback from drivers and teams keen to control budgets, the ERC calendar features four rallies on asphalt and four on gravel for the perfect balance of surfaces.
+And in a further cost-cutting measure, drivers count their best six scores only.

 30 March-1 April: Azores Airlines Rallye (Portugal, gravel) ERC Junior

 4-6 May: Rally Islas Canarias (Spain, asphalt) ERC Junior

 16-18 June: Cyprus Rally (Cyprus, asphalt and gravel)